myndaaa/BigData-SWE20028-Notes/README.md

 Open virtual machine > select the .vmx file/d/1pizgWHk6VAgCgpiMXeFbGqQ4KmY41NJ3/view

 ## Using HDFS
-Hadoop is an **open-source framework** designed for storing and processing large datasets across multiple machines in a distributed environment.
+Hadoop is an **open-source framework** designed for storing and processing large datasets;
+across multiple machines in a distributed environment.
 It's particularly useful for big data tasks because it allows large datasets to be stored, processed, and analyzed in parallel, which makes it much faster and scalable compared to traditional data processing.<br>